 If the enrolled classes are not part of the degree plan published by Hinds CC or in the Articulation Agreement then they will not be counted.
 Even if the university you plan to attend says they will accept them.
 The understood intent of the VA education benefits is to assist you with graduation at your current school, not your anticipated school.
 The Hinds CC published degree plan is the only reference that can be used by Hinds CC students.

 For Career/Technical Programs the Hinds CC catalog will be the reference for allowed courses.

-For Academic programs with the intent to transfer to a Mississippi public 4-yr university, Hinds CC uses the Articulation Agreement between Mississippi Board of Trustees of State Institutions of Higher Learning and the Mississippi State Board for Community and Junior Colleges.
-This agreement can be found on the SBCJC website.
+For Academic programs with the intent to transfer to a Mississippi public 4-yr university, Hinds CC uses the Articulation Agreement between the Mississippi Board of Trustees of State Institutions of Higher Learning and the Mississippi Community College Board.
+This agreement can be found on the Mississippi Articulation & Transfer Tool website.

-For Academic programs with intent transfer to a private university, you will have to check with the university to see if they have an agreement with Hinds CC in your particular major.
-If they do not then you will need to enroll under General Studies and carefully plan out each semester so that your classes match both General Studies and your anticipated major.
+For Academic programs with the intent to transfer to a private university, you will have to check with the university to see if they have an agreement with Hinds CC in your particular major.
+If they do not then you will need to enroll in General Studies and carefully plan out each semester so that your classes match both General Studies and your anticipated major.